ubilabs/google-maps-react-hooks/library/docs/GoogleMapProvider.md

 __version__ (_optional property_)

-Use this parameter to specify a version.
+Use this parameter to specify a Google Maps JavaScript API version.

 ```Typescript
 version?: string;